 The process is pretty similar to deleting photos from cloud storage: you can remove them directly from the iCloud Drive folder or delete the movies on iCloud.com.

 You can also delete movies you’ve already watched by using built-in storage optimizing tools.
 Go to the Apple menu and select About This Mac.
 Next, select the Storage tab and click Manage.
 You'll see Recommendations: in Optimize Storage section, click Optimize to review and delete your movies.

 How to delete apps from iCloud

 This part is a little tricky.
-It actually depends on what you mean by “deleting apps”.
-In case what you need is to simply get rid of apps that are syncing against your will, so to speak, you can just open Settings > iCloud and uncheck those apps.
+It actually depends on what you mean by “deleting apps.”
+In case what you need is to simply get rid of apps that are syncing against your will, so to speak, you can just open System Preferences > Apple ID > iCloud and uncheck those apps.

-As it’s plain to see now, using iCloud storage is simpler than it might appear in the beginning.
+As it’s plain to see now, using iCloud storage is simpler than it might appear initially.
 Keep in mind to store only the files you need because accumulating space junk is a pretty bad habit (and the one you have to pay for, literally).
 That’s it for now, cheers.